dang1412/ccex-api/README.md

 - Option to bypass cors request problem in browser with [proxy](https://github.com/Rob--W/cors-anywhere)
 - More to come: Tradingview datafeed for each exchange, private rest api with api key...

+# Modular structure
+This one way dependencies diagram demonstrates how the code is structured.
+This may differentiated from one exchange to another

+When you include a module you also include all of its dependencies

 # Supported Exchanges
 Bitbank, Binance, Bitfinex, Coinbase (Gdax), Coincheck...

 # Usage
-This library is designed to be usable in both nodejs and browser (with frontend framework like Angular, React, Vue,...) environment
+This library is designed to be usable in both nodejs and browser (with frontend framework like Angular, React, Vue,...) environments
 ## Installation
 ```
 npm i --save ccex-api